Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In this case, besides the media objects, also manifest objects are ingested by the [=Receiving entity=].

-    Diagram 1: Example with [=CMAF Ingest=]
+    Figure 1: Example with [=CMAF Ingest=]
     <figure>
 	   <img src="Images/Diagram1.png" />
     </figure>

-    Diagram 2: Example with DASH Ingest
+    Figure 2: Example with DASH Ingest
     <figure>
 	  <img src="Images/Diagram2.png" />
     </figure>

-    Diagram 1 shows an example workflow with live media ingest from an
+    Figure 1 shows an example workflow with live media ingest from an
-    ingest source towards a media processing entity.
+    ingest source towards a Receiving entity.
-    In the example, the media processing entity
+    In the example, the Receiving entity
     prepares the final media presentation for the client  .
-    The media processing entity could be a live packager for DASH or HLS streams.
+    The Receiving entity could be a live packager for DASH or HLS streams.
 The segments of the stream may be requested via a CDN that acts as an intermediate proxy.

-    Diagram 2 shows an example in workflow where content
+    Figure 2 shows an example in workflow where content
     is ingested directly by a Content Delivery Network.
     The Content Deliery Network enables the delivery to the client, but does not generate the manifests.